samWson/old-hangman/README.md

 instance of Smalltalk, clone this git repository to your computer as you would any other.
 Then use Monticello to import the packages into your Smalltalk image.

 This is an example of placing version controled files in more version control.
-This is done due to the fact that Pharo's native git integratino solution, Iceberg, is still unsatisfactory, and GitHub is prefered over SmalltalkHub for source distribution.
+This is due to the fact that Pharo's native git integration tool, Iceberg, is still unsatisfactory, and GitHub is prefered over SmalltalkHub for source distribution.